MGTheTrain/e-commerce-service/README.md

 ## Summary

-Simple web front- and backend for an e-commerce platform utilizing DDD principles based on an [existing cookiecutter template](https://github.com/MGTheTrain/dotnet-ddd-web-api-starter)
+Web front- and backend for an e-commerce platform utilizing DDD principles based on an [existing cookiecutter template](https://github.com/MGTheTrain/dotnet-ddd-web-api-starter) for [the web backend](./backend/Mgtt.ECom/)

 ## Features